abramin/cultural-cognitive-science/pilot/pilot.md

 **Goal:** Understand Dennett's response to Nagel and evaluate the debate

 **Reading Assignment:**
-1. Dennett, *Consciousness Explained* Chapter 2 (~30 pages)
+1. Dennett, *Consciousness Explained*:
+   - Chapter 2: "Explaining Consciousness" (32 pages)
+   - Chapter 3: "A Visit to the Phenomenological Garden" (40 pages)
+   - Chapter 4: "A Method for Phenomenology" (first 25-30 pages)
 2. Return to Nagel with Dennett in mind

 #### Day 1: Monday (2.5-3 hours)

 **Reading:**
-- Dennett Chapter 2, first half (pages 1-15)
+- Dennett Chapter 2: "Explaining Consciousness" (complete, 32 pages)

-- **Note:** Dennett is dense—may take longer
+**Focus on:**
+- Dennett's foundational approach to consciousness
+- His three ground rules
+- Initial framing of the problem

 **Tasks:**
 - Take careful notes
 - Identify: What is Dennett trying to accomplish?
-- What is his method (heterophenomenology)?
-- How does his approach differ from Nagel's?
+- How does his approach differ from what you've read so far?

 **Documentation:**
 - Daily log entry